minhaz-nuzhat/ExperimentationPreviewDocs/how-to-setup-experimentation.md

 You use a Microsoft Entra Enterprise Application to manage the users and groups who can access the results of your experiment(s).
 If your group already uses an Enterprise Application, you may contact the administrator of your group to add you to the users of it.
 Otherwise, you can follow the instructions to create an Enterprise Application now or follow the instructions that will prompt you to create an Enterprise Application later.

 ## Prerequisites
 •	An Azure subscription.
-If you don’t have one, create one for free.
+If you don’t have one, [create one for free](https://azure.microsoft.com/en-us/free/).
+. <br/><br/>
 •	An App Configuration store.
-If you don’t have one, create an App Configuration store.
+If you don’t have one, [create an App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/use-feature-flags-dotnet-core). <br/><br/>

 ## Steps